Krshubhammm/VideoInsight/README.md

 # VideoInsight
-Transform hours of video into searchable, analyzable text and engage in dynamic Q&amp;A sessions in less than 3 minutes!

 VideoInsight is a cutting-edge AI tool that transcribes videos and enables intelligent question-answering about the content.
-Transform hours of video into searchable, analyzable text and engage in dynamic Q&A sessions in minutes!
+Transform hours of video into searchable, analyzable text and engage in dynamic Q&A sessions in less than 3 minutes!

 🚀 Features